Port of Hamburg, Germany

 FERRIES

-There are numerous passenger ferries traversing the various parts of the harbor.
-They form one of the principal means of communication between the residential portion of the city on the north bank, and the harbor facilities and industrial district within the free port on the opposite side of the river.
+Numerous passenger ferries traverse the various parts of the harbor.
+They form one of the principal means of communication between the residential portion of the city on the north bank and the harbor facilities and industrial district within the free port on the opposite side of the river.

-The only car ferry in the port is that one which crosses the Koehl brand, connecting the Ross-Neuhoff district with the Waltershof district.
-Due to a treaty with Prussia, no bridge can be built across this waterway, and consequently this ferry comprises the sole means of linking the rail systems of the main portion of the port with the facilities in the Waltershof district.
+The only car ferry in the port is the one that crosses the Koehl brand, connecting the Ross-Neuhoff district with the Waltershof district.
+Due to a treaty with Prussia, no bridge can be built across this waterway, and consequently, this ferry is the sole means of linking the rail systems of the main portion of the port with the facilities in the Waltershof district.

-The two vessels which are operated in this service are peculiarly adapted for use on this waterway, in that they are completely symmetrical with twin screws at both ends, thus precluding the necessity for turning around when approaching their slips.
-Each can accommodate six railroad cars in addition to other vehicular and passenger traffic.
-They are also constructed to cope with the changes in water levels because of fluctuations of the tide.
+The two vessels which are operated in this service are peculiarly adapted for use on this waterway in that they are completely symmetrical with twin screws at both ends, thus precluding the necessity for turning around when approaching their slips.
+Each can accommodate six railroad cars and other vehicular and passenger traffic.
+They are also constructed to cope with the changes in water levels because of tide fluctuations.

 Interior View of a Quay Shet of the Hamburg-American Line at the Port of Hamburg.